 ‘We treat natural resources like water and air as carelessly as we tend to treat each other.
 In a sense, our lives are too short.
 We are not geared to understand the repercussions of our actions centuries or even just decades down the line.’

-On the upcoming album release (launching in January of 2019) ‘The Hour Glass Sessions’ time is a trope running through all of the songwriting.
+On his recent album release ‘The Hour Glass Sessions’ (2019) time is a trope running through all of the songwriting.

 In the seemingly daunting and scary circumstances that climate change and the advent of the Anthropocene brings, Martin wanted to try to write about what mattered most to him.
 But rather than turning out topical songs the project quickly took a more personal direction.